miguelzacca/func-middleware/README.md

 # func-middleware

-A customized middleware for your functions. performs an action before the main function.
+A custom middleware and interceptor for your functions. performs an action before the main function or after.

 ## Install